KRTV: Scripps ownership

 Scripps acquired 15 of the 16 stations owned by Cordillera Communications (the former Evening Post station group), including all of MTN, in 2019.
 In 2021, Scripps filed to switch all of the full-power MTN stations, including KRTV, from the VHF to the UHF band in order to improve reception; it has requested channel 22 for KRTV.

 Technical information

-Subchannels

-The station's digital signal is multiplexed:
+KRTV subchannels

+KRTV's signal, from a transmitter at the station's studios in north Great Falls, is multiplexed:

+KXLH-LD subchannels

-The difference in subchannels is because The CW is on a subchannel of KTVH-DT in Helena.
-Newsy is carried on KTVH's Great Falls semi-satellite, KTGF-LD, instead.
+Aside from using virtual channel 9, KXLH-LD broadcasts a slightly different mix of subchannels from its transmitter on Hogback Mountain.
+Ion Plus is carried on KTVH's Great Falls semi-satellite, KTGF-LD, and the MTN independent service is carried on KTVH.

 Analog-to-digital conversion

-KRTV shut down its analog signal (VHF channel 3) on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KRTV shut down its analog signal (VHF channel 3) on February 17, 2009, the original digital television transition date.
 The station's digital signal remained on its pre-transition VHF channel 7.

 Translators

-In addition to KXLH-LD, KRTV has 19 other dependent translators in north-central and northern Montana.
+In addition to KXLH-LD, KRTV has 20 other dependent translators in north-central and northern Montana.